BJP to launch month-long exercise to seek people's suggestions for its manifesto

 The party's media head and Rajya Sabha MP Anil Baluni, in a statement on Saturday, said BJP president Amit Shah and senior leader Rajnath Singh, who is the head of the party's manifesto committee for the polls, will launch the programme Sunday.

-The exercise has been named 'Bharat ke mann ki baat, Modi ki sasth".
+The exercise has been named 'Bharat ke mann ki baat, Modi ke saath".

 "We are starting this programme with the belief that it will prove to be the biggest cooperative exercise to draw outlines for a country's future," Baluni said, adding the BJP will reach out to people across the country through various means to seek their views.